WinVector/rquery/Examples/Arrow/Arrow.md

   - their own arrow space (i.e. composition)
   - data frames (transforming data as an action)

-An example of treating a 2-argument data operation (such as a join) can be found [here](https://github.com/WinVector/rquery/blob/master/Examples/Arrow/JoinArrow.md).
+An example of treating a 2-argument data operation (such as a join) as an arrow can be found [here](https://github.com/WinVector/rquery/blob/master/Examples/Arrow/JoinArrow.md).